aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 type: docs
 url: /nodejs-java/chart-data-label/
 keywords: "Chart data label,label distance, Java, Aspose.Slides for Node.js via Java"
-description: "Set PowerPoint chart data label and distance in Javascript"
+description: "Set PowerPoint chart data label and distance in JavaScript"
 ---

 Data labels on a chart show details about the chart data series or individual data points.
 They allow readers to quickly identify data series and they also make charts easier to understand.

 ## **Set Precision of Data in Chart Data Labels**

-This Javascript code shows you how to set the data precision in a chart data label:
+This JavaScript code shows you how to set the data precision in a chart data label:

 ```javascript
 var pres = new aspose.slides.Presentation();